german/redis_orm/README.md

 * :order

   Either :desc or :asc (default), since records are stored with Time.now.to_f scores, by default they could be fetched only in that (or reversed) order.
 To store them in different order you should *zadd* record's id to some other sorted list manually.

+* :conditions

+  Hash where keys must be equal to some property name (there must be index for this property too).

 ```ruby
 # for example we associate 2 photos with the album